2025-26 Season

 Singaporean pianist Jia Ning Ng has recently graduated from the Royal Conservatoire of Scotland where, in addition to gaining B.Mus., M.Mus. and Artist Diploma, she won many prestigious awards.
 In April 2022, she made her debut with the RSNO, for which she was awarded First Prize in the RCS Concerto Competition.
 Jia Ning is also an active chamber musician, being particularly drawn to Lieder, and has also collaborated with the Resol String Quartet

 Since graduating Jia has played throughout Scotland to rave reviews (and standing ovations).
-We are delighted that she will play for us in Dollar.
+This was originally programmed for last season, but delayed for family reasons.
+We are delighted that we were able to reschedule what should be a fabulous concert.

 From the imposing opening solo piano passage through the technical middle sections, Ng played with an admirable blend of sensitivity and musical understanding – Straits Times